yunguan-wang/SPROD/README.md

 We have included a `data_preprocessing.py` script in this repo for processing raw data in Visium or Slide-seq V2 format.
 For data from other sources, please refer to the script and process your data into the supported format.

 ### Quick start
-Once the input data has been processed into the supported format, the full sprod work flow can be ran by calling the `denoise_job.py` script.
+Once the input data has been processed into the supported format, the full sprod work flow can be run by calling the `denoise_job.py` script.
 ```
 python [path/to/denoise_job.py] [path/to/input_folder] [path/to/output_folder]
 ```
 A few important parameters are shown below.

-`--type` or `-y` : For small data set, this should be set to `single`, while for larger datasets, this can be set to `patches` to let Sprod ran on subsampled patches in parallell.
+`--type` or `-y` : For small datasets, this should be set to `single`, while for larger datasets, this can be set to `patches` to let Sprod run on subsampled patches in parallell.

 `--warm_start` or `-ws` : If image features were extracted in a previous run, feature extraction step can be skipped by toggling `-ws`.